-Her newest efforts come with the publishing of Entering the Thriver Zone: A Seven-Step Guide to Thriving After Abuse, the first in The Thriver Zone SeriesTM published in 2016.
+Her books include Entering the Thriver Zone: A Seven-Step Guide to Thriving After Abuse, the first in The Thriver Zone SeriesTM published in 2016.
 In a workbook-style, it contains the motivational guidance that Susan has successfully used with women helping move beyond survivors to thrivers on the brink of a new life.

 She is the originator and facilitator of My Avenging Angel WorkshopsTM, based on the idea that “living well is the best revenge,” which have helped hundreds of women since 2001 take the journey from victim to survivor to thriver.
-She is the author of several books on sex discrimination law and her articles have appeared in newspapers and journals including “Moving Beyond Abuse in Our Lives in The Voice: The Journal of the Battered Women’s Movement published by the National Coalition Against Domestic Violence (NCADV).
+She is the author of several books on sex discrimination law and her articles have appeared in newspapers and journals including “Moving Beyond Abuse in Our Lives in The Voice: The Journal of the Battered Women’s Movement, published by the National Coalition Against Domestic Violence (NCADV).

-Susan holds a law degree from Wayne State University in Detroit and a bachelor of arts degree in journalism from the University of Michigan.
+Susan holds a law degree from Wayne State University in Detroit and a bachelor of arts degree in journalism from the University of Michigan, Ann Arbor.